microsoft/vscode-extension-samples/proposed-api-sample/README.md

 This sample demonstrates usage of [Proposed API](https://code.visualstudio.com/api/advanced-topics/using-proposed-api).

+The `postinstall` script uses `vscode-dts dev && vscode-dts master` to download latest version of [`vscode.d.ts`](https://github.com/microsoft/vscode/blob/master/src/vs/vscode.d.ts) and [`vscode.proposed.d.ts`](https://github.com/microsoft/vscode/blob/master/src/vs/vscode.proposed.d.ts) from the master branch of [microsoft/vscode](https://github.com/microsoft/vscode).

+You can read more about `vscode-dts` at: https://github.com/microsoft/vscode-dts.

-- This sample can only be used for extension development in [Insider release](https://code.visualstudio.com/insiders/).
+- ⚠️ This sample can only be used for extension development in [Insider release](https://code.visualstudio.com/insiders/).
 You cannot publish extensions using Proposed API.
 - You need `"enableProposedApi": true` in `package.json`.

 ## VS Code API